tom-seddon/ghouls-tng/README.md

 is just positioned by its bottom row rather than its top row, so you can put it in the top row of the level.
 They both look the same in game.
 (Configurable goals were a late addition...)

+## Text editing

+There's an extremely basic (if we're being polite) text editor kind of thing (for a very loose definition of "kind of thing") for editing completion text and instruction text.
+Navigate using the cursor keys, DELETE to delete backwards, COPY to delete forwards, and press keys to insert chars.

+The whole text is treated as one big string, rather than separate lines, so inserting text at the start will affect subsequent lines and you'll have to fix it all up by hand.

+There's an invisible runoff area after the end of the editor text, so anything that goes off the end is not lost!
+If you delete chars, you'll see it come back.
+What's visible is all that gets saved to the level data though.

+### Instructions text

+Press `SHIFT+F1` ... `SHIFT+F7` to insert teletext colour control
+codes.

+Press `CTRL+F1` ... `CTRL+F4` to set the control code used at the start of each line.
+These codes are treated separately, in an attempt to make things marginally less annoying.

+### Completion text

+Press `CTRL+P` to see the text in an approximation of the Mode 5 screen it's shown as in game.

 ----